Sterwen-Technology/navigation_server/doc/Navigation message server.md

 Even NMEA2000 data frames are carrier over such messages like it is done for Digital Yacht or Shipmodul miniplex.
 Using efficient binary encoding with Protobuf and a real protocol like gRPC allows an increase in efficiency.
 THis is particularly true for NMEA2000 that is binary protocol by nature.
 For more information on [gPRC](https://grpc.io/) and [Protobuf](https://developers.google.com/protocol-buffers/)

+#### NavigationMainServer class

+This shall be the **Main** server for a NMEA messages router function.

+#### GenericTopServer class

+This the generic top level **Main** server that is to be used for non routing function.
+For instance, it is used for the system agent process and the energy_management process.

 #### NMEAServer class